New Super Mario Bros. U Deluxe

 Zone 4 is another secret area containing a star coin.
 This one is more straightforward, as it is a simple climb up.
 The star coin contained in this zone is the 2nd star coin.

 40-2.sarc contains a sky-themed level that uses the correct sprite IDs.
 However, it is very unfinished.
-The level contains two zones; Zone 1 has a red coin challenge with rotating coins and Paratroopas.
-Zone 2 just contains player-activated coins and a few platforms.
+The level contains two zones; Zone 1 has a red coin challenge with rotating coins, white platforms and Red Koopa Troopas.
+Zone 2 just contains strange coins that are in the shape of letters, player-activated coins and a few platforms.

 All of the previously unused sprites in the previous version are also unused in this game.
 The models have been upgraded to the new model format as well.
 All code associated with these sprites has also been carried over.